-Symptoms may start gradually or suddenly.
+Symptoms of depersonalization/derealization disorder may start gradually or suddenly.
 Episodes may last for only hours or days or for weeks, months, or years.
 Episodes may involve depersonalization, derealization, or both.

 The intensity of symptoms often waxes and wanes.
 But when the disorder is severe, symptoms may be present and remain at the same intensity for years or even decades.

-Derealization symptoms involve feeling detached from the surroundings (people, objects, or everything), which seem unreal.
-People may feel as if they are in a dream or a fog or as if a glass wall or veil separates them from their surroundings.
+People may feel as if they are in a dream or a fog, or as if a glass wall or veil separates them from their surroundings.
 The world seems lifeless, colorless, or artificial.
 The world may appear distorted to them.
 For example, objects may appear blurry or unusually clear, or they may seem flat or smaller or larger than they are.
 Sounds may seem louder or softer than they are.
 Time may seem to be going too slow or too fast.